-Tadpole group: To test if tadpole transport can be induced, we forcibly placed tadpoles on frogs' backs.
+To test whether tadpole transport can be induced, we forcibly placed tadpoles on frogs' backs.
 We first carefully removed the tadpoles from the jelly onto a moist leaf using a fine-tipped paintbrush.
-We then transferred the tadpoles one-by-one from the leaf to the back of an adult while holding the frog immobilized by the hind legs (Fig. 2; Movie S2).
+We then transferred the tadpoles one-by-one from the leaf to the back of an adult while holding the frog immobilized by the hindlegs (Fig. 2; Movie 2).
 We transferred 8-12 tadpoles, which corresponds to the average number of tadpoles transported naturally.
-We waited for a few minutes until the tadpoles settled on the back and released the frogs as gently as possible to prevent the larvae from falling off.
-Occasionally, the frog lost a few tadpoles with a sudden escape movement during the release.
-We never observed the frog loosing additional tadpoles after the initial release.
-We continuously observed the frog for 5-15 min immediately after the release during which time most frogs remained immobile.
-During this period, we often observed the tadpoles wiggling on the frog and sometimes repositioning themselves on the back.
-To minimize the chance of testing a male with his own tadpoles, we only used tadpoles collected outside respective male's territory and its immediate neighborhood (at least 30 m from the tested male).
-To minimize the chance of testing a female with her own tadpoles, we used tadpoles collected at least 50 m away from the capture site of each tested female since females preferably mate with males within approximately 20 m radius (Ursprung et al., 2011).
+We waited for a few minutes until the tadpoles settled on the back, then released the frogs as gently as possible to prevent the larvae from falling off.
+Occasionally, the frog lost a few tadpoles with a sudden escape movement during release.
+We never observed the frog losing additional tadpoles after the initial release.
+We continuously observed the frog for 5-15 min immediately after release, during which time most frogs remained immobile.
+During this period, we often observed the tadpoles wiggling on the frog and sometimes repositioning themselves on its back.
+To minimize the chances of testing a male with his own tadpoles, we only used tadpoles collected outside the respective male's territory and its immediate neighbourhood (at least 30 m from the tested male).
+To minimize the chances of testing a female with her own tadpoles, we used tadpoles collected at least 50 m away from the capture site of each tested female, as females preferentially mate with males within an approximately 20 m radius (Ursprung et al., 2011).

+Jelly group

-Jelly group: To control for the effects of handling and tagging and to test if tadpole transport can be induced by chemical cues present in the egg-jelly, we did a follow-up experiment in 2017.
+To control for the effects of handling and tagging and to test whether tadpole transport can be induced by chemical cues present in the egg-jelly, we did a follow-up experiment in 2017.
 We dipped the paintbrush into a clutch containing at least eight ready-for-transport tadpoles and gently brushed the egg-jelly on the back of the frog.
 The procedure was repeated eight times and the frogs were handled identically to the tadpole group.